kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190424-kubeadm-for-windows.md

 On Windows, the creation of such a path can result in sensitive files to be exposed without the right permissions.

-*Mitigation*: Provide a SecureMakeAll() func in kubeadm, that ensures secure enough permissions on both Windows & Linux, and replace usage of MakeAll()
+*Mitigation*: Create ACLs from the provisioning script that give similar access controls to those on Linux.

 ## Design Details